Climate and Average Weather Year Round in West Palm Beach Florida, United States

 The average hourly wind speed in West Palm Beach experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 7.4 months, from October 7 to May 20, with average wind speeds of more than 9.5 miles per hour.
-The windiest day of the year is March 14, with an average hourly wind speed of 11.8 miles per hour.
+The windiest month of the year in West Palm Beach is March, with an average hourly wind speed of 11.6 miles per hour.

 The calmer time of year lasts for 4.6 months, from May 20 to October 7.
-The calmest day of the year is August 9, with an average hourly wind speed of 7.2 miles per hour.
+The calmest month of the year in West Palm Beach is July, with an average hourly wind speed of 7.4 miles per hour.

 The predominant average hourly wind direction in West Palm Beach varies throughout the year.